Hard coding: Overview

-Hardcoding and backdoors
+Hard coding and backdoors

-Hardcoding credentials is a popular way of creating a backdoor.
-Hardcoded credentials are usually not visible in configuration files or the output of account-enumeration commands and cannot be easily changed or bypassed by users.
+Hard coding credentials is a popular way of creating a backdoor.
+Hard coded credentials are usually not visible in configuration files or the output of account-enumeration commands and cannot be easily changed or bypassed by users.
 If discovered, a user might be able to disable such a backdoor by modifying and rebuilding the program from its source code (if source is publicly available), decompiling, or reverse-engineering software, directly editing the program's binary code, or instituting an integrity check (such as digital signatures, anti-tamper, and anti-cheat) to prevent the unexpected access, but such actions are often prohibited by an end-user license agreement.

-Hardcoding and DRM
+Hard coding and DRM

-As a digital rights management measure, software developers may hardcode a unique serial number directly into a program.
-Or it is common to hardcode a public key, creating the DRM for which it is infeasible to create a keygen.
+As a digital rights management measure, software developers may hard code a unique serial number directly into a program.
+Or it is common to hard code a public key, creating the DRM for which it is infeasible to create a keygen.

 On the opposite case, a software cracker may hard-code a valid serial number to the program or even prevent the executable from asking the user for it, allowing unauthorized copies to be redistributed without the need of entering a valid number, thus sharing the same key for every copy, if one has been hard-coded.

 Fixed installation path

 If a Windows program is programmed to assume it is always installed to C:\Program Files\Appname and someone tries to install it to a different drive for space or organizational reasons, it may fail to install or to run after installation.
 This problem might not be identified in the testing process, since the average user installs to the default drive and directory and testing might not include the option of changing the installation directory.
-However it is advisable for programmers and developers not to fix the installation path of a program, since the default installation path depends on the operating system, OS version, and sysadmin decisions.
+However, it is advisable for programmers and developers not to fix the installation path of a program, since the default installation path depends on the operating system, OS version, and sysadmin decisions.
 For example, many installations of Microsoft Windows use drive C: as their primary hard disk, but this is not guaranteed.

 There was a similar issue with microprocessors in early computers, which started execution at a fixed address in memory.

 Startup disk

 Some "copy-protected" programs look for a particular file on a floppy disk or flash drive on startup to verify that they are not unauthorized copies.
-If the computer is replaced by a newer machine, which doesn't have a floppy drive, the program that requires it now can't be run, since the floppy disk can't be inserted.
+If the computer is replaced by a newer machine, which doesn't have a floppy drive, the program that requires it now can't be run since the floppy disk can't be inserted.

-This last example shows why hard-coding may turn out to be impractical even when it seems at the time that it would work completely.
-In the 1980s and 1990s the great majority of PCs were fitted with at least one floppy drive, but floppy drives later fell out of use.
+This last example shows why hard coding may turn out to be impractical even when it seems at the time that it would work completely.
+In the 1980s and 1990s, the great majority of PCs were fitted with at least one floppy drive, but floppy drives later fell out of use.
 A program hard-coded in that manner 15 years ago could face problems if not updated.